 External Lifts & the New BS8300-1 Design Guidance

 The new standard BS 8300-1:2018 Design of an accessible and inclusive built environment (external), brings advice together to provide a definitive code of practice on inclusive and accessible design for the external built environment.
-As such, and along with other Building Regs, it is incredibly useful for anyone in the planning, design or management of an external environment.
+As such, and along with other Building Regulations, it is incredibly useful for anyone in the planning, design or management of an external environment.

 Whilst not as prevalent as their indoor cousins, within the external environment there are lifting appliances equipped for outdoors.
 These can range from escalators and lifts on railway platforms, to stairlifts on a historic site and even platform lifts outside offices.
 In fact, you’d be surprised how many there are.
 But there’s also some extra considerations when specifying external lifts to enable public access and we’ve helpfully outlined them below.

 2. What does the new BS8300-1 standard do?

 Used in the production of Local Development Frameworks, client’s briefs and contract documents, this standard gives recommendations for the design of the external built environment, including the approaches to buildings, to accommodate users in an inclusive way.

 The standard highlights guidance around key external features associated with a building or block of buildings, such as public facilities, parking provision, access routes, entrances around buildings, street design and landscaping, as well as horizontal and vertical movement (which is where a lift or escalator can play their part!).

 It’s worth noting that this standard refers to internal design but it’s counterpart BS8300-2 gives the main recommendation.
 BS8300-1 does not give recommendations for the maintenance and management of the external environment (but does give a list of considerations in the Annex).

 The information in the standard predominantly applies to new developments but can also be used for assessing the accessibility and usability of existing external environments to identify improvements and determining changes to heritage sites on a case-by-case basis.